w3c/wai-coga/research.md

   **Outline:**

     - Overview of coga research by the Coga TF
-    - Pointer to Research TR
+    - Move content over from Research TR
-    - Pointer to Issue Papers on GitHub
+    - Move content over from Issue Papers on GitHub

   [See plan](./plan)